Jarron Cumberland: Professional career

 Cumberland was selected 12th overall in the 2021 NBA G League draft by the Rio Grande Valley Vipers.
 He made his debut in their season opener on February 10, 2021.

 On February 26, 2021, Cumberland was traded to the Raptors 905 in exchange for center Dewan Hernandez.

 On October 2, 2021, Cumberland was traded to the Delaware Blue Coats.
 He was named MVP of the G League Winter Showcase, after posting 24 points, eight rebounds and six assists in the 104–98 championship game victory against the Oklahoma City Blue.

 On December 25, 2021, Cumberland signed a 10-day contract with the Portland Trail Blazers.
 Cumberland appeared in three games, scoring two points and collecting three rebounds during his stint.
 On January 5, 2022, following the expiration of his 10-day deal, Cumberland was reacquired by the Delaware Blue Coats of the NBA G League.

 On April 25, 2023, Cumberland signed with the Caballeros de Culiacán of the Circuito de Baloncesto de la Costa del Pacífico, making his debut that night.

 On October 29, 2023, Cumberland re-joined the Delaware Blue Coats, but was waived on December 9.
 Six days later, he was reacquired by the Blue Coats.

 On September 5, 2024, Cumberland signed with Petro de Luanda of the Unitel Basket.

 On October 28, 2024, Cumberland rejoined the Delaware Blue Coats.

 For the 2025–26 season, Cumberland joined the South Bay Lakers of the G League.
+On December 24, he moved to the Osceola Magic in a three-team trade.
+Cumberland played 12 games for South Bay, averaging 4.5 points and 4 assists per game.